Moulay Abdallah Amghar

-Moulay Abdallah is a town in El Jadida Province, Casablanca-Settat, Morocco.
+Moulay Abdallah Amghar is a town and Commune in El Jadida Province, Casablanca-Settat, Morocco.
 According to the 2004 census it has a population of 6,482.
-Every year in summer, the town holds the Mawsim of Moulay Abdallah Amghar.
+Every summer, the town holds the Mawsim of Moulay Abdallah Amghar.

+The economy is centered around the port of Jorf Lasfar, one of the most important Industrial and Commercial ports in the country.